Hill & Knowlton: 20th century

-Starting in the 1930s, the firm became known for its representation of steel manufacturers, which it also did during the steel strike of 1952.
-The company also represented the dairy industry during congressional debates on margarine regulation in the late 1940s.
-Other early clients included the tobacco industry, which the firm worked for when smoking was first publicly linked to cancer in 1953, as well as many other industries including the aircraft industry, the American Shipbuilders Council, the National Retail Dry Goods Association, the National Fertilizer Association, and soap producers.
+The company represented the dairy industry during congressional debates on margarine regulation in the late 1940s.

+Other early clients included the tobacco industry, as well as many other industries including the aircraft industry, the American Shipbuilders Council, the National Retail Dry Goods Association, the National Fertilizer Association and soap producers.

 When Hill died in 1977, the company had 560 employees, with 36 offices in the United States and 18 abroad.

-1980s and 1990s
+Clients included Texaco Inc., Warner-Lambert, Procter & Gamble, Gillette, and the Business Roundtable.

 The firm was acquired in 1980 by the JWT Group, one of the largest advertising agencies at the time.
 Following the acquisition, Hill & Knowlton continued to operate as an independent entity under the JWT Group.

 The company expanded to China in 1984, and acquired both Gray & Company and Carl Byoir & Associates, two public relations firms with a national presence in the United States, in 1986.

 JWT was acquired by the WPP plc, a London-based marketing and communications holding company, in 1987.
 In 1989, Hill & Knowlton acquired Canada's largest PR agency, the Public Affairs Resource Group.